varunchopra-08/GitaPath-Verse-Wisdom-/README.md

 # Gita Path: Verse & Wisdom
-This app was developed fro a client ,So code is not public and private to the client Bhagavad Gita companion app built with Flutter.
+This app was developed for a client ,So code is not public Bhagavad Gita companion app built with Flutter.
 The shipped builds on Play Store and App Store contain the complete experience with the features below.

 ## Feature Highlights